 This is known as the 'triple lock' – a device to ensure older generations get the best deal possible.

-This extra payout is called either Serps (state earnings-related pension scheme), S2P or the State Second Pension.
+This extra payout is called SERPS (state earnings-related pension scheme), S2P or the state second pension.

 Like the basic state pension element, it is based on your NI contributions.